NicholasMamo/dwarna/README.md

 To install, Dwarna, execute the `install.sh` script.
 It might be necessary to make this script executable using `chmod +x install.sh`.
 The script installs Hyperledger Fabric and its dependencies.

+## Unit Tests

+To run the unit tests, execute the `tests.sh` script.
+It might be necessary to make this script executable using `chmod +x tests.sh`.

+### Command-Line Arguments

+-t - The test to run, one of _rest_, _schema_.
+To run the individual tests for each type, run the `tests.sh` scripts in the `rest` and `setup` directories.
+If no argument is given, all tests are run (optional).

 ## Directory Structure

 More specific `README.md` files are in each of the respective directories where necessary.